laurthompson0/school_projects/README.md

 **Project Description:**
-This project contains some of the code and documentation that I created during an independant study and research course in which I learned about using the logic programming language Datalog for use with static program analysis.
+This project contains some of the code and documentation that I created during an independent study and research course in which I learned about using the logic programming language Datalog for use with static program analysis.
 This research was conducted under the mentorship of Thomas Gilray, Ph.
 D. from the HARP lab at the University of Alabama at Birmingham.
 This repo contains a parser